suphamster/lada/README.md

 If you don't want to use flatpak/docker, have other hardware specs than what the flatpak is built for or if you're not using Linux you'd need to follow the [Developer installation](#Developer-Installation) steps for now.
 Contributions welcome if someone is able to package the app for other systems.

+> [!NOTE]
+> There have been reports that CLI installation works on both Windows and Windows WSL.
+Making the GUI work doesn't seem to be that easy though.

 ## Models
 The project comes with a `generic` mosaic removal / video restoration model that was trained on a diverse set of scenes and is used by default.